Financial-Times/o-labels/README.md

 ### Mixin: `oLabelsContent`

-When it's not possible to use an `o-labels` CSS class, for example within another Origami component, use `oLabelsContent` to output a label with a custom class.
+When it's not possible to use an `o-labels` CSS class, for example within another Origami component, use `oLabelsContent` to output a standard label with a custom class.

+_For an indicator label see `oLabelsIndicatorContent`, and for a timestamp label see `oLabelsTimestampContent`._

 If it is possible to use `o-labels` classes we recommend [oLabels](#mixin-olabels) and [oLabelsAddStates](#mixin-olabelsaddstate) instead.
 Using these will help reduce the size of your CSS bundle where mutliple labels are used.